IrisLiu-00/dndnotes/_notes/Campaign/Lore/NPCs/Clockwork.md

 - James (team rocket) voice, over the top, unhinged, anime villain
 - Chasing rumors of a tiefling caster Indira who brought infernal secrets beyond Apostasy
     - Indira Ashoor: lawyer specializing in contract law magic.
 Working w Konrad Luca / Avizallo to develop logic trees + moral contracts in automata OR (then?) working w the rebel elves to litigate covenants
+    - she helped Coriolis, so is being pursued?
 - Was an excellent watchmaker who turned to explosives + murder
 - Has a younger sister